StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 contrast to much of my ongoing research in which computer simulations play a central role.
 However, that perspective is not the full story.
-Even though I have contributed research and development energies to numerical codes and big climate models, I firmly retain the concepts, tools, and prejudices engendered from studies of theoretical/mathematical physics, each of which guide my research and mentoring activities.
+Even though I have contributed research and development energies to numerical codes and global circulation models, I firmly retain the concepts, tools, and prejudices engendered from studies of theoretical/mathematical physics, each of which guide my research and mentoring activities.
 Quite simply, computer simulations are constrained by the quality of human brains used to build models and